Am I Mediocre? The Truth Most People Don’t Want to Face

 So the question isn’t really whether you are mediocre.

-The real question becomes:
+The real question is:

 Are my current patterns moving me toward the life I actually want?